 Petroleum production peaked for Rusneftegaz in the second quarter with 1.64m barrels extracted, a value that was 16.2% higher than the same period in 2019.
 On the contrary, oil production rates were at their lowest in the final three months of the year at 1.38m barrels, a fall of 4.8% year-on-year, with the Group also reporting production of 1.58m barrels and 1.46m barrels in the first and third quarters respectively.
 Whilst these values were up 17.4% and 2.6% when compared to their corresponding period in 2019, annual electricity output was markedly reduced by 18.3%, a fall from 10.5 TWh to 8.6 TWh.
 Whilst management undertook proactive efforts to boost petroleum production in order to lift turnover, energy production was severely impacted by a lack of demand, with the 3.2 TWh peak in generation occurring in the fourth quarter, but still significantly down by 18.0% year-on-year when 3.8 TWh was produced.
 Performance in the first three periods was meagre, with Rusneftegaz only generating 1.8 TWh in the first three months of the year, a figure that reduced 15.0% compared to the same time in 2019.
 The second and third quarters saw similarly sizable reductions of 31.7% and 5.8%, or respective production rates of 1.7 TWh and 1.9 TWh.
-To represent the magnitude of the declines, in the first three quarters of 2019 the Group produced 2.1 TWh, 2.5 TWh and 2.1 TWh of useful energy, although the efficiency measures and investments made by Rusneftegaz ensured that the sector remained highly profitable.
+To represent the magnitude of the declines in the first three quarters of 2019, the Group produced 2.1 TWh from the advent of 2020 until the end of March, 2.5 TWh to the three months ending 30 June and a further 2.1 TWh between the beginning of July and the end September.
+However, the efficiency measures and investments previously made by Rusneftegaz ensured that the sector remained highly profitable throughout all four periods.

 Whilst there was considerable prosperity arising from the Group’s electricity generation program, there were still rises in monetary expenses in each of Rusneftegaz’s divisions, with the aforementioned sector accountable for $128.0m of all the financial costs borne throughout the year.
 This represents a 4.1% incline on the year before when this total amounted to $123.0m, and 43.9% of all said charges arising in 2020.
 Similarly, 51.1% of the remaining overheads are affiliated with the oil segment, whose outlays rose 4.6% from $142.4m to $149.0m, with the remaining 1.0% linked to administration.
 This, however, represented a notable 45.7% increase from $10.0m to $14.5m as a consequence of the aforementioned expansion of the Group’s offerings internationally.
 Accelerations in expenses also corresponded to rises in liabilities, with non-current obligations inflating 54.8% from $50.1m to $77.6m as a result of Rusneftegaz’s new borrowings.
 Albeit, current liabilities abated 0.8% form $33.9m to $33.6m.
 The total reported value of such obligations were ultimately measured at $111.2m, a 32.4% change from the previously reported value of $84.0m, with 69.8% perceived as non-current and the residual 30.2% considered current, percentages that changed from 59.7% and 40.3% respectively from 2019.
 Of this total, 55.6% of obligations, or $61.8m, were accountable to oil production, a figure that increased 15.6% from $53.5m with the electricity generation corresponding to 41.9% of liabilities.
 This illustrates a worth of $46.6m, a value that increased 58.0% from the prior period when the sum was $29.5m, with the final 2.4% of liabilities unaccountable to any sector, however, this number did rise 37.2% from $2.0m to $2.7m.